gagneurlab/drop/docs/source/prepare.rst

 geneAnnotation       dictionary  A key-value list of the annotation name (key) and the full path to the GTF file (value).
 More than one annotation file can be provided.  ``anno1: /path/to/gtf1.gtf``

                                                                                                                                                                           ``anno2: /path/to/gtf2.gtf``
-scanBamParam         character   Either null or the path to an Rds file containing a scanBamParam object.
-Refer to the advanced options below.                            ``/path/to/scanBamParam.Rds`` tools                dictionary  A key-value list of different commands (key) and the command (value) to run them                                                         ``gatkCmd: gatk``
+tools                dictionary  A key-value list of different commands (key) and the command (value) to run them                                                         ``gatkCmd: gatk``

                                                                                                                                                                           ``bcftoolsCmd: bcftools``